kensonman/webframe/README.md

 ```

 ### Import
-It can import a directory/file excel file into database.
+It can import a directory/file excel or csv files into database.

 The file format should be:
 ``bash
-NAME/ID, Value, Parent, Owner, Reserved
+NAME/ID, Value, Parent, Owner, Reserved, Encrypted
-TEST,Hello World, , , true
+TEST,Hello World, , , true, false
 ```

 ### Generate Secret Key